info@tourgytourz.com +27 60 311 8040 Sandton, South Africa WhatsApp us

 Helpful answers for international students and school groups planning Africa travel.

-Kruger National Park in South Africa is often one of the easiest safari choices for international students because Johannesburg is a major arrival hub, safari routes are flexible, and costs can be adjusted around group size and travel style.
+Kruger National Park in South Africa is often one of the easiest safari choices for international students because Johannesburg is a major arrival hub, safari routes are flexible and costs can be adjusted around group size and travel style.

 South Africa is often easier for budget-conscious students because Kruger can be reached from Johannesburg and offers different travel styles.
 East Africa is iconic, especially for the Serengeti and Masai Mara, but guided safari costs are usually higher.